 While at NEMCC, I was only involved in two clubs on campus, commuted every day, and I took a total class load of 49 hours by the end of my freshman year.
 I didn't take the time to be involved in extracurriculars or fun things going on around campus.
 I was miserable there because I didn't try to assimilate myself.
 I would drive there for classes from 8 a.m. to 6 p.m. and drive straight home.
 College is enjoyable if you make it that way, and the first step is to be involved.

 Don't be afraid to leave home.

 As a high school senior, I was terrified to be alone in the world.
 I did not want to leave my home, my parents, my friends, etc. and move to a new city.
-Thinking back, CC was a great steppingstone for people like me, but I missed out on a lot of opportunities at MSU and making new memories on my own there.
-I wish I could tell myself that its okay to fly the nest.
+Thinking back, CC was a great stepping stone for people like me, but I missed out on a lot of opportunities at MSU and making new memories on my own there.
+I wish I could tell myself that it's OK to fly the nest.
 There is a world of opportunities to explore if you give it a chance.

 With more freedom comes more responsibility.